 Also worth noting is that we cooked a full range of food types – meats, vegetables, eggs and other breakfast dishes, appetizers, desserts, air fried fruit, sandwiches and snacks, roasted nuts and chickpeas, muffins, cakes, bread and other baked goods, you name it.
 The Philips air fryers did an excellent job of cooking everything evenly and completely.
 In some cases it was necessary to shake the basket or turn foods, but that is required with any brand.

 In fairness, my experience with other brands is extremely limited.
 We tried one very cheap model (less than $60) that couldn’t get through cooking a grilled cheese sandwich without overheating.
-If you want to save money I suggest Nuwave or GoWISE, but personally, I’m just completely sold on Philips.(Back to Top)
+Another, the Power Airfryer XL, worked okay but unlike the Philips, it did not cook foods evenly.

 Most people who see air fryers for the first time are surprised at how large they are on the outside and how small on the inside.
 Philips redesigned this model to maintain the 1.8 pound interior cooking capacity but reduce the overall size of the machine by about 20%.
 It doesn’t make a huge difference, but it will save you at least a little counter space.